huggingface/blog/putting_rl_back_in_rlhf_with_rloo.md

 ```

 Note that the ratio for `bf16` is very unstable for some reason.
-When ratio becomes large, PPO’s clip coefficient = 0.2 kicks in, **nulling** the gradient of the tokens for which the ratio is greater than 1.2 or lower than 0.8.
+When the ratio becomes large, PPO’s clip coefficient = 0.2 kicks in, **nulling** the gradient of the tokens for which the ratio is greater than 1.2 or lower than 0.8.
 With RLOO, this issue is more extreme because we are looking at the `(forward_logprob.sum(1) - generation_logprob.sum(1)).exp() = [ 1.0625, 12.1875]`, which means the gradient for the entire second sequence is nulled.

 In practice, we noticed PPO nulls the gradient of approximately 3% of the batch data, whereas RLOO nulls about 20-40% of the batch data.
-Theoretically, RLOO should null 0% of the batch data, when not using mini-batches.
-Importantly, we observe that the clipping ratio for RLOO did not change significantly once we increased the number of gradient steps before generating new batches (through num_ppo_epochs and num_mini_batches), this provides empirical evidence that the clipping ratio is indeed due to numerical issues with bf16 as opposed to the behavior and latest policies being significantly different, as positioned in the paper.
+Theoretically, RLOO should null 0% of the batch data when not using mini-batches.
+Importantly, we observe that the clipping ratio for RLOO did not change significantly once we increased the number of gradient steps before generating new batches (through num_ppo_epochs and num_mini_batches); this provides empirical evidence that the clipping ratio is indeed due to numerical issues with bf16 as opposed to the behavior and latest policies being significantly different, as positioned in the paper.

 To keep reading about the latest issue updates, feel free to check out [https://github.com/huggingface/transformers/issues/31267](https://github.com/huggingface/transformers/issues/31267).